Sunrise Movement: Wide Awake campaign

 In the summer of 2020, the Sunrise Movement began performing Wide Awake demonstrations, in which a group of protestors would gather outside a politician's house and make noise early in the morning.
 The movement was inspired by the 1860 Wide Awakes, and is in protest of issues including police brutality and climate change.
 Politicians who have been "woken up" during these demonstrations include Mitch McConnell, Ted Cruz, Larry Hogan, Bill Barr, and Betsy DeVos.

 Climate Mandate campaign

 In late 2020, the Sunrise Movement began their Climate Mandate campaign by putting pressure on Joe Biden to pick a "climate cabinet" that would work towards Sunrise's goals such as the Green New Deal, and pushing for Biden to establish the "Office of Climate Mobilization".

 2025 DNC chair selection

 In mid-January 2025, two months after the Democrats' loss to the Republicans, and with the imminent control of a second Trump administration, Sunrise launched a campaign - "People, Not Billionaires" - calling on upcoming Democratic National Committee (DNC) 2025 chair election candidates to pledge to "revive the Obama-era ban on corporate lobbyist donations to the DNC and to ban super PAC spending in Democratic primaries."

+Protests against ICE

+During Operation Metro Surge, a federal immigration enforcement operation in the Twin Cities region that killed two, the Sunrise Movement were involved in protests against the operation.
+The group held protest trainings and led noise protests targeting hotels that hosted ICE agents.

+In response to the protests, the Department of Homeland Security launched Operation Puppet Master and Project Whipple Shield, two surveillance operations targeting progressive organizations, labor unions, and other groups opposed to Operation Metro Surge, including the Sunrise Movement.
+Undercover agents attended Sunrise Movement protest trainings and infiltrated protest group chats, attempting to entice people into discussing or committing crimes.
+In March 2026, ICE filed subpoenas to the Federal Reserve Bank of New York and the Clearing House for the organization's financial records.